axinc-ai/ailia-models/image_segmentation/max_deeplab/README.md

 If you want to specify the input image, put the image path after the `--input` option.
 You can use `--savepath` option to change the name of the output file to save.

+Inference can be performed with ONNX-Runtime by setting `--onnx`.
 ```bash
 $ python3 max_deeplab.py --input IMAGE_PATH --savepath SAVE_IMAGE_PATH
 ```